Loopless multiterminal quantum circuits at odd parity: Discussion

 Another direction is to more accurately account for the nonzero size of the dot and other aspects of real devices (\emph{e.g.}, electrostatic effects and actual material band structures).
 In our current approximation, the contribution producing the double-well potential grows slowly with the tunneling rate, but the physics of weak links can be nonanalytic in the size~\cite{levchenko_singular_2006,fatemi_nonlinearity_2025}.
 Therefore, properly accounting for the effects of nonzero size and shape will help to clarify the depth of the double-well potential and the strength of the harmonics in the SPER for realistic devices.
 Similarly, accounting for the actual band structure of realistic semiconductor hosts for the normal region (\emph{e.g.}, InAs~\cite{hays_coherent_2021}, InSb~\cite{zhang_evidence_2025}, and Ge~\cite{lakic_quantum_2025}), and their interaction with electrostatics and confinement, will be important for understanding the spin-dependent parts of the SPERs.

 Finally, we expect that tiling such multiterminal devices in one- and two-dimensional arrays presents new directions.
-A one-dimensional tiling of the spinless case, for example, could produce a pseudospin chain that also protects a disjoint, doubly-degenerate ground state.
+Similarly to charge driving control, we expect that capacitive coupling between qubits would result in nontrivial two-qubit couplings.
+A one-dimensional tiling of the spinless realization, for example, could produce a pseudospin chain that also protects a disjoint, doubly-degenerate ground state.
 The spinful case with weak SOC has a higher-dimensional low-energy Hilbert space due to the four-level low-energy subspace, though strong SOC may return the system to a more strongly-coupled spin-chirality two-level subspace per trijunction.
 Then, in one- and two-dimensional arrays, we can envision long-range, non-collinear spin-spin interactions.
 Appropriately tuned, these interactions could be used for quantum simulation of quantum phase transitions or spin liquid physics~\cite{dorier_quantum_2005,kitaev_anyons_2006}.
 Finally, spin-spin interactions in a small multiterminal junction array could be useful for quantum error correction or quantum error protection against local spin noise.

 \onecolumngrid